h93xV2/cellular_automata/README.md

 The Java version is listed in the `.java-version` file.
 The file tells SDK managers which version of Java to install.

-Once Java is installed, run `./gradlew`.
+Once Java is installed, run `./gradlew run`.

 ## Running Release Versions